 Bar Preparation & Mentoring

-PPLW is required for students in the Directed Study Program, but all Pacific McGeorge students are encouraged to enroll.
-PPLW students must be in their final year of study at Pacific McGeorge; but because the class focuses on skills and not substance, students do not need to wait until the semester before taking the bar exam to take PPLW.
-In fact, many spring graduates who took the course in the fall report that it was beneficial in helping them raise their fall and spring law school exam scores.
+PASS I and II classes are graded on a pass/fail basis and are offered as a precursor to — not a replacement for — enrollment in a post-graduation commercial bar review course.
+PASS students must be in their final year of study at McGeorge, but students do not need to wait until the semester before taking the bar exam to take PASS I or II.
+In fact, many spring graduates who took a for-credit bar preparation course in the fall report that it was beneficial in helping them improve their fall and spring law school exam writing.

-Additional Feedback Program
+Extra Feedback Program

-During the winter and summer bar preparation periods, Pacific McGeorge graduates may also participate in the free Additional Feedback Program.
-Alumni taking advantage of this program may submit designated essay and performance test practice exams for detailed, individualized feedback.
+During the winter and summer bar preparation periods, McGeorge graduates may also participate in the free Additional Feedback Program.
+Alumni taking advantage of this program may submit designated essay and performance test practice exams for detailed, individualized written feedback.
 Please watch the "McGeorge Bar Prep" Facebook Page and/or the McGeorge Bar Prep Blog for the schedule, which will be posted shortly after graduation.